Murder of Dalia Lemkus

-The 2014 Alon Shvut stabbing attack occurred on 10 November 2014, when Palestinian Maher al-Hashlamun first attempted to run his vehicle into a crowd waiting at the bus/hitch-hiking station at the entrance to the Israeli settlement of Alon Shvut, in the Gush Etzion section of the occupied West Bank, then, when the car was stopped by a bollard, got out and attacked with a knife, killing a young woman and wounding two others.
+The 2014 Alon Shvut stabbing attack occurred on 10 November 2014, when a Palestinian man attempted to run his vehicle into a crowd waiting at the bus/hitch-hiking station at the entrance to the Israeli settlement of Alon Shvut.
+When the car hit a bollard, he got out and attacked with a knife, killing a young woman and wounding two others.
 The attack occurred four hours after the killing of Sergeant Almog Shiloni in Tel Aviv and took place at the same bus/hitch-hiking stop where three Israeli teenagers were kidnapped and murdered in June 2014.

 Attack

-The attacker, Maher al-Hashlamun, first attempted to ram his vehicle into the crowd at the bus stop, ramming his car into the bus shelter and bollards and only abandoning it to attack the crowd with a knife when he found the way blocked by concrete bollards.
+The attacker, Maher al-Hashlamun, attempted to ram his vehicle into the crowd at the bus stop and then attacked bystanders with a knife.
 Al-Hashlamun was shot in the chest by a security guard, and was taken to Hadassah Medical Center in Ein Kerem.

 Victims

-A 26-year-old woman, Dalia Lemkus (דליה למקוס), a resident of Tekoa, was stabbed in the neck and declared dead at the scere.
+A 26-year-old woman, Dalia Lemkus (דליה למקוס), a resident of Tekoa, was stabbed in the neck and declared dead at the scene.
 The daughter of South African immigrants to Israel, she had recently finished her university degree in occupational therapy.
 She was buried in Tekoa.

 Lemkus had been a victim of violence before.
 In a February 2006 attack that The Jewish Press described as "eerily similar", she was stabbed while waiting at a hitchhiking station at the Gush Etzion Junction.
 She had continued taking rides at the official hitching posts which are built in areas where public transit is scarce, regarding it as an act of defiance against terrorism.
 She had been known to say, “You think I’m going to let them beat me?"

 Two men were also injured in the attack.
 A man in his mid-20s was stabbed in the stomach, suffering light-to-moderate wounds, and was taken to the Hadassah Medical Center in Jerusalem's Ein Kerem.
 A second man in his 50s was lightly wounded, suffering from stab wounds to the jaw, and was taken to the Shaare Zedek Medical Center, also in Jerusalem.